thommath/curriculum-2016H/chapter4-html.md

 This will make the code easier to read, and see the document structure, e.g. which elements encloses other elements.

 ##### Line breaks
 The paragraph tag `<p>` will give you space between each paragraph.
-If you only want to have a new line (a soft line break, if you want to sound like a pro) within the same paragraph, you can use `<br>`.
-No closing tag is necessary.
+If you only want to have a new line (a soft line break, if you want to sound like a pro) within the same paragraph, you can use `<br />`.

 ### Lists